People are Facebook trained to click on image links, so do you promote your book with image links?

 So why not use your imagination and post teaser images about your book?
 Think about a scene in your book and add a teaser line to attract interest like the image below.

-Every social media platform treats images differently, and all have differing standard image sizes.
+Every social media platform treats images differently, and all have different standard image sizes.
 For book covers, very few post portrait, so expect some cropping.

 Facebook is by far the easiest platform to always have a clickable image link.